FL45H404/cricket-notification-/README.md

-# cricket-notification-
+# cricket-notification-using python
-we can get cricket notification from this program first of all you need a apikey for accessing match data you can easily access api key from below website- https://www.cricapi.com/
+we can get the cricket notification from this program first of all you need a apikey for accessing match data you can easily access api key from below website- https://www.cricapi.com/